 Education: Graduated from high school in Bellingham.
 Earned bachelor’s degree in history and political science from Gonzaga University in 1996.
 Earned law degree from Gonzaga in 2006.

-Political experience: Elected to state House in 2008 and 2010.
+Political experience: Elected to state House every two years since 2008.
 Serves as assistant ranking minority member on the House’s Labor and Workforce and Judiciary committees.

 Family: Divorced and remarried.
 No children.

 One of the three candidates to replace Bob McCaslin in the state Senate was arrested early Monday in Las Vegas after being found asleep in his car and allegedly carrying a concealed weapon.
 Roy Murry, 26, said Thursday he disputes much of what Las Vegas Metropolitan Police say happened when was found fast asleep shortly after 2 a.m. behind the wheel of a car.
 He’ll fight the charge if one is filed, and said his arrest “amounted basically to entrapment.”

 As the number of contenders to replace longtime Spokane Valley state Sen. Bob McCaslin grows, efforts to get the seat filled quickly were derailed Thursday.
 Saturday’s meeting to nominate possible replacements was postponed after a group supporting a leading contender, state Rep. Matt Shea, called for a demonstration outside the gathering to make sure county commissioners heed the will of the people.